EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 ≤ $\text{Pr}\left\{\bigcup_{i = 1}^j A_i\right\} + \text{Pr}\left\{A_{i + 1}\right\}$\
 ≤ $\sum_{i = 1}^j \text{Pr}\left\{A_i\right\} + \text{Pr}\left\{A_{i + 1}\right\}$ (By induction)\
 = $\sum_{i = 1}^{j + 1} \text{Pr}\left\{A_i\right\}$.

+##### C.2-3

+> Suppose we shuffle a deck of 10 cards, each bearing a distinct number from 1 to 10, to mix the cards thoroughly.
+We
+> then remove three cards, one at a time, from the deck.
+What is the probability that we select the three cards in
+> sorted (increasing) order?

+The order of the selected cards is independ of the number of cards, so the probability is 1 / 3! = 1 / 6.